 In recent years, CPR has been involved in undertaking perception studies, social, economic and environmental baseline studies and social impact assessments for large mining and infrastructure projects such as Rio Tinto’s Oyu Tolgoi, Energy Resources’ Uhaa Hudag, Northern Railway’s Erdenet-Murun railway and resettlement policies and action plans for the Erdenes Tavan Tolgoi’s Tavan Tolgoi mine according to the requirements of international financial institutions like IFC and EBRD as key project lenders.

-CPR is only institution in Mongolia with extensive experiences in herders’ group development and community-based pastureland and water management in the post-socialist period.
+CPR is an acknowledged institution in Mongolia with extensive experiences in promoting livestock development, herders’ group development, community-based pastureland management, risk management, value chain development and environmental management in the post-socialist period.

 Currently, CPR has 6 full-time experts and more than 50 associate consultants.